FXIhub/nutcracker/nutcracker/docs/introduction.rst

 The *Nutcracker* modules
 ========================

-*Nutcracker* is a python package providing a set of functions to validate FXI simulations.
+*Nutcracker* is a Python library providing a set of functions to validate FXI simulations.
 Therefor different concepts should be applied within their related space.
 Hence the *Nutcracker* modules display these related structure.

 Intensities module
 ------------------